greenpixels/godot-arch/ReadMe.md

 #### How to mitigate on failure:
 - Rename the affected file to fit the folder above
 - Rename the folder to fit the affected file
-- Reconfigure `includePatterns:` to reflect your preferred changes
+- Reconfigure `includePatterns:` -> `rule-parent-has-same-name:` to reflect your preferred changes
+- Add this file or all files to `ignorePatterns:` -> `rule-parent-has-same-name:`

 ### Rule: `"Root Node Is File Name Pascal"`
 Checks whether the file-name and the root-node-name as `PascalCase` inside a `.tscn` file match for the matched files.
 Meaning a scene-file that is named `inventory_grid.tscn` should have a root-node that is named `InventoryGrid.tscn`